 - Before performing these checks, familiarize yourself with the operating procedures in Section 5. - 1) Test warning devices, horn, lights, and other safety equipment and accessories. - 2) With the truck on, check the diagnostic display, or the hour meter and battery discharge indicator (depending on which truck you have).
 The diagnostic display should show the charge remaining on the battery or a fault code.
 If the fault code is not an operator fault code call a service technician. - 3) Be sure all controls and systems operate freely and return to neutral properly.
-Check the: - (1) Service and parking brakes - (2) Hydraulic controls: lift, tilt and auxiliary (If installed) - (3) Accelerator control - (4) Directional control - (5) Steering system - (6) Lift mechanism and any attachments - · When the functional checks are completed: - 1 Bring truck to complete stop. - 2 Put directional control lever in the NEUTRAL position. - 3 Apply the parking brake. - 4 Lower the lift mechanism fully. - (5) Turn the starting switch to the OFF position. - · If you are going to leave the truck unattended: - 6 Remove the key. - Slock the wheels, if the truck is parked on an incline or has the possibility of moving.
+Check the: - (1) Service brakes - (2) Hydraulic controls: lift, tilt, reach and auxiliary (If installed) - (3) Accelerator control - (4) Directional control - (5) Steering system - (6) Lift mechanism and any attachments - · When the functional checks are completed: - 1 Bring truck to complete stop.(Release brake pedal completely) - 2 Put directional control lever in the NEUTRAL position. - (3) Lower the lift mechanism fully. - 4 Turn the start switch to the OFF position. - · If you are going to leave the truck unattended: - 6 Remove the key. - (7) Block the wheels, if the truck is parked on an incline or has the possibility of moving.